xarf/xarf-specification/xarf-specification_0.2-draft.md

-# X-ARF Specification *v0.2-draft*
+# X-ARF Specification *v0.2-draft05.1*

 This is a short specification for X-ARF (Extended Abuse Reporting Format).
 If you are interested in joining us and/or also start reporting in X-ARF or you think that you might have some valuable ideas, feel that there's still things missing etc., let us know.
 We are happy to get as much feedback as possible.

 ## 0. The idea of X-ARF

 X-ARF is designed as a pure container format, where everyone can plug in as many specific containers as he wants to.
 The content of such containers can be completely different from others.
 The container itself will be defined in schemes.
 These schemes contain all information about the meaning of each listed field (mandatory, optional, data type, allowed values,...).
-To make it easy to read the content of a X-ARF report (just like ARF) the information is represented in [YAML](http://en.wikipedia.org/wiki/YAML).
+To make it easy to read the content of an X-ARF report (just like ARF) the information is represented in [YAML](http://en.wikipedia.org/wiki/YAML).
 The schemes themselves are defined in JSON-schema, draft 02 (please notice!).

 To make sure everybody can understand all available schemes, this community has been established.
 This community discusses e.g. new containers and additional information for existing containers.
 Mostly all members of the community also use X-ARF for real-life reporting and abuse handling.
 Available schemes are versioned and published on [x-arf.org](http://www.x-arf.org/schemata.html).
-That way every parser is able to validate against the latest X-ARF schema and thus is able to handle it.
+That way every parser is able to validate against the latest X-ARF scheme and thus is able to handle it.
 Please notice that the status of this document still is a draft.
 If you want to start reporting in X-ARF, feel free to join the X-ARF [mailinglist](http://lists.x-arf.org/cgi-bin/mailman/listinfo/) as well.

 ## 1. Overview of a X-ARF Report Email